 ADdicted to excellence?

-Monday 28 September 2020, 16:38pm
+Thursday 28 September 2023, 16:38pm

 Want to be better? what if you can't always be the best?
 At times, this is the unbearable truth.
-Perfectionism is not just an opinion, but a personality trait which may impact your well-being while trying to do your best.
+Perfectionism is not just an opinion, but a personality trait which may impact your wellbeing while trying to do your best.
 There are so many paths to success... and for some reason, at times it feels as if you chose the toughest journey.
 Why does anxiety take you away from the present moment and leaves you stranded in the uncertain future?

 If you would like to understand the perfectionistic mindset, first let's notice how anticipation comes into play.
 In order to regulate our behavior and better manage the mental energy we need to plan ahead.
-Perfectionistic people, are concerned about the future and tend to invest more energy when planning, which may limit their mental resources.
+Perfectionistic individuals, are concerned about the future and tend to invest more energy when planning, which may limit their mental resources.
 No wonder they are more likely to doubt their actions or end up dissatisfied after a tough day at work.

 Quality guaranteed